Solaris Logo

 Choose a project

-Find a project that speaks to your curiosity or sympathy, and read the details of the proposed book and its returns.
+Find a project that speaks to your curiosity or sympathy, and read the details carefully.
 A modest amount of attention at this stage prevents disappointment later.

 2